aristizabaru/holberton-system-engineering-devops/0x05-processes_and_signals/README.md

-# 0x04.
-Loops, conditions and parsing
+# 0x05.
+Processes and signals

 ## About

-This is an educational project to explore several concepts shell scripting
+This is an educational project to explore several concepts about processes and signals

 ## Topics

--  Create SSH keys
+-  What is a PID
--  Advantage of using #!/usr/bin/env bash over #!/bin/bash
+-  What is a process
--  Use of `while`, `until` and `for` loops
+-  How to find a process’ PID
--  Use of `if`, `else`, `elif` and `case` condition statements
+-  How to kill a process
--  Use of the `cut` command
+-  What is a signal
--  Files and other comparison operators in shell scripting
+-  What are the 2 signals that cannot be ignored

 ## Requirements